chanbakjsd/filehost/README.md

 # Simple File Hosting

-This is designed to be a simple Go server that just hosts files.
+This is designed to be a simple Go server that just hosts files and does URL shortening.
 Use at your own risk.

 ## Usage